js-black-belt/angular-ticker/README.md

 that if I'll decide to use $timeout or some other facility in the future, the refactoring effort will be minimal and limited to the
 TickerSrv without any modifications to any of the other code.

+Another reason is that polling the server with a self invoking $timeout breaks Protractor tests, since it prevents the page from ever fully load.
+Using this service eliminates the need to consider such issues.

 ## Configuration

 The service is implemented as a provider.
 You can configure it's internal interval (defaults to 1000ms):